Diskmaster/ModernPrecombines/MANUAL.md

 If you are building for XB1 players, a setting has to be manually patched to the 0x02 format.
 Set the first of the two options in the ini to 2 to make this work and build filtered for precombines.

-- [Dev note: review past point, author is hungry]
+- [Dev note: need to review past point, author is hungry, if you need updated documentation now, there's an article on PJM's mod page that shows the basics or reference the patching guide for PRP as it's newer than what's below here.]

 Now we are going to do a sanity check.
 Open your `Data` folder or Mod Organizer 2's `mods` folder and make absolutely sure that the texture .ba2 archives you need are activated.
 This means the archives for any mods you're using during previsibines generation, as well as all their masters.
 Optionally, create a `textmp` folder in `Data/` while you are here.
 The reason we do this sanity check is that if you don't have textures present during generation, the meshes tend to break in unexpected ways.
 This is a theme one will notice as they read this, as this isn't the only time.